GIScience/gis-training-resource-center/content/Modul_3/en_qgis_digitalisation.md

 ##  Digitising in QGIS

-In QGIS, digitization is the process of creating digital vector layers from scanned maps or aerial images.
-It involves tracing features such as points, lines, or polygons directly on the map canvas to represent geographic elements like buildings, roads, or land parcels.
+In QGIS,digitisation involves tracing features such as points, lines, or polygons directly on the map canvas to represent geographic elements like buildings, roads, or land parcels.
 Additionally, you can assign attributes to each feature during digitization, enabling further analysis and integration with other geospatial data.
 This digitized data becomes a valuable asset for spatial analysis and mapping.

 :::{admonition} Digitisation in humanitarian work
 :class: tip